ZoneMinder/zmeventnotification/README.md

 - Pushover python add-on - I was trying to make notifications as fast as possible and settled on pushover, GOTIFY is faster but has less features.
 I use both as gotify is basically instant but pushover has a viewable image in the android drop down notifications.
 - custom push script - Added a gotify example of a shell script that ZMES runs with some arguments.
 You can build any notification service message you want if you follow the example and swap out the pertinent parts for your provider
 - MQTT python add-on - Send MQTT data to a MQTT broker (has the ability to send the objdetect.jpg .gif using MQTT - Home Assistant MQTT Camera)
 - Home Assistant sensors to control pushover notifications - You can create a 'Toggle Helper' which is an on/off switch and a 'Input Text Helper' which you can use to set a 'cool down' period between pushover notifications (configurable per monitor).
-If you do not use HA, there is a configurable option 'push_cooldown' that can be configured for cooldowns between notifications.
+If you do not use HA, there is a configurable option 'push_cooldown' for cooldowns between notifications.

 ** NOTE: The way a MLAPI detection works now is the requesting ZMES instance will dump its creds into a dictionary which is then encrypted (key and value).
 The name of the current route is the only data in the credential dump that is not encrypted (this is so MLAPI can look in its config to find a matching encryption key based on the route name).
-ZMES sends MLAPI the detection request along with its already logged in and verified JWT Auth token, this saves MLAPI from having to log into the API to ask for it own JWT.
-MLAPI will work theough the detections and at the end it will now send the detection data back as well as the matching image (now when ZMES receives the resposnse from mlapi it does not need to ask the API for the matching frame! more time saved!)
+ZMES sends MLAPI the detection request along with its already logged in and verified JWT Auth token, this saves MLAPI from having to log into the API to ask for it's own JWT.
+MLAPI will work through the detections and at the end it will send the detection data back as well as the matching image (when ZMES receives the resposnse from mlapi it does not need to ask the API for the matching frame! more time saved!)

+Example GIF - objdetect.jpg has polygon zone, labels, confidence and model names drawn on top.
+The timestamp is from ZM as I am using 'frames' (jpeg) storage instead of video passthrough that creates mp4s.

 <img src="https://github.com/baudneo/zmeventnotification/blob/master/screenshots/improved_animations.gif" width="300px"/>